 Muslim Science from the Middle Ages

 Another Muslim scholar of the era, Abu Hanifah Ahmad ibn Dawud Dinawari (better known as Al-Dinawari) transformed botany.
-He wrote a book of six volumes, called Kitab al-Nabat (Book of Plants) which remains one of the most detailed books ever written on plants.
+He wrote a detailed book of six volumes, called Kitab al-Nabat (Book of Plants).
 These scholars of Islam and science are so numerous that they cannot be listed out here.
-However, if there is any lesson that we can learn from their lives and achievements, it will be that Islam is truly a religion that places knowledge as its foundation.
+However, if there is any lesson that we can learn from their lives and achievements.
+It will be that Islam is truly a religion that places knowledge as its foundation.
 May Allah ease all our affairs, aameen.